 Terrain Awareness and Warning System (TAWS) See Ground Proximity Warning System (GPWS) with a Forward Looking Terrain Avoidance Function.
 Threat Events or errors that occur beyond the influence of the flight crew, increase operational complexity and must be managed to maintain the margin of safety.

 Threat Management The process of detecting and responding to threats with countermeasures that reduce or eliminate the consequences of threats and mitigate the probability of errors or undesired aircraft states.
-Threat and Error Management (TEM) The actions taken by the flight crew to reduce threats or manage errors.
-Threats-Factors that increase the likelihood of an error being committed-these may be environmental, pilot related and/or flight crew related.
+Threat and Error Management (TEM) The actions taken by the flight crew to detect and respond to threats with countermeasures that reduce or eliminate potential consequences and to mitigate the probability of errors or undesired aircraft states.
+Threats-Events or errors that occur beyond the influence of the flight crew, increase operational complexity and require management to maintain an acceptable margin of safety.
 Errors-Deviations from the right course or standard; irregularity; mistake; inaccuracy; something made wrong or left wrong.
-Errors on the flight deck are normally related to communication, procedures, flight crew member proficiency, and/or decision making. $\triangle$ Threshold Time The range, established by the State and expressed in time, to an en route alternate airport, whereby any operation that results in a time beyond requires a specific approval for EDTO (ETOPS) from the State.
+Errors on the flight deck are normally related to communication, procedures, flight crew member proficiency, and/or decision making.
+Threshold Time The range, established by the State and expressed in time, to an en route alternate airport, whereby any operation that results in a time beyond requires a specific approval for EDTO (ETOPS) from the State.
 See Specific Approval.